Adrodk/AutoPartSupplier/README.md

 Autopart Supplier

-This is a project made in PHP of an auto part supplier, inspired in WorldPac supplier website.
+This is a project made in PHP of an auto part supplier.

 It includes a catalog with a cart and a form.